Benefits for retired members: Plan members on or before December 31, 2012

 Supplementary death benefit

-For supplementary death benefit (SDB) participants, once evidence of death is received and a claim form (if applicable) is completed, the SDB will be paid to the validly named beneficiary or, if no beneficiary is named or the beneficiary had died previously, to the pensioner's estate.
+For supplementary death benefit (SDB) participants, once evidence of death is received and a claim form (if applicable) is completed, the SDB will be paid to the validly named beneficiaries or, if no beneficiaries are named, to the pensioner's estate.
 However, as explained in Section 11, this benefit will be paid to your widow if you were a male participant in the public service pension plan prior to December 20, 1975, were married prior to that date and did not name a beneficiary.

 Survivor's pension